danielFloresAng/Google-cloud-foundations/Cloud Computing fundamentals/notes.md

 <App Engine lets you build highly scalable applications on a fully managed, serverless platform.>
 With App Engine, you can choose from popular coding languages, libraries, and frameworks to develop apps

+// Compute engine (IaaS)
+Virtual machines with industry-leading price/performance

+// App engine
+A flexible, zero ops platform for building highly available apps

-// Cloud functions
+// Cloud functions (Serverless logic)
 Is serverless code that let you run it based on certain events

-//Google kubernetes engine (GKE) provides a managed environment for deploying, managing, and scaling your containerized applications using Google infrastructure.
+//Google kubernetes engine - GKE provides a managed environment for deploying, managing, and scaling your containerized applications using Google infrastructure.
 The GKE environment consists of multiple machines (specifically Compute Engine instances) grouped to form a container cluster.

-//Gloud Run
+//Gloud Run (serverless platform)
 Manage compute platform that less run stateless containers by using web request or Pub sub events.
 Is serverless

 Google cloud run workflow is a three-steps process: